 When Needs to Belong are Not Met

-Unfortunately, life being the way it is, many of us suffer long droughts, lacking the living waters of attentive others.
+Unfortunately, in life, being the way it is, many of us suffer from long relationship droughts, lacking the living waters of attentive others.
 We shrivel, parched by the loneliness.
 Rejection and loneliness impact all areas of our lives.
 We suffer physical illness, cognitive decline, and emotional disorders.
 When our needs to belong are thwarted, we pay a heavy price.

 Brené Brown eloquently wrote, "when those needs are not met, we don't function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick."